Youth and HIV/AIDS: An American Agenda

 Patricia S. Fleming

-Prepared by the Office of National AIDS Policy
+Sponsored by the National AIDS Fund

 This report was requested by President Clinton and written after numerous interviews were conducted with young people who are affected by this epidemic as well as professionals who are engaged in HIV research, prevention, and care.
 What they said, and what is outlined in this report, is that even though progress has been made, this nation must increase its commitment to greater understanding, education, communication, research, and care to bring an end to this tragic disease among America's youth.
 Until then, adolescents across America will continue to be infected and affected by HIV and AIDS at troubling rates.